How to cope with grief around the holidays after a recent loss

 My dad was also big on tradition.
 As I got older and began to crave a simpler approach to the holiday bustle, my dad stood firm.
 Attempts at compromise ended in the same elaborate feasts with too much food, but I felt more affectionately bemused than frustrated.

 The first year my husband fried a turkey for our meal was significant.
 It was an acknowledgement that my dad saw my husband as the next patriarch of our family.
 It was a monumental moment that didn’t go unappreciated.
 My husband was now a keeper of one of dad’s holiday traditions.
 Recipes existed only in my dad’s senses, honed by years of preparation and experience.
 If I was to take over the reigns of preparing these dishes, I needed to put in the work.

 Dad showed me how to find the right consistency for masa by touch alone.
 He taught me the right mixture for buttermilk pie filling based on viscosity.
-The secrets of his cornbread stuffing were stuffed into my head as I watched him mix the ingredients; forearms deep in the dish year after year.
-Watching him cook since my childhood provided constant learning opportunities, but I never noticed them.
+The secrets of his cornbread stuffing were stuffed into my head as I watched him mix the ingredients, forearms deep in the dish, year after year.
+Watching him cook since my childhood provided constant learning opportunities, but I never learned his recipes exactly.